ArdWang/NEWCONCEPTENGLISH2/README.md

 #### Lesson 93 A noble gift

 The statue of Liberty, which was presented to the U.S.A by the French people in the 19th century, was designed by Bartholdi and built on a metal frame costructed by Eiffel.
 The site chosen for it was island at the entrance of New York harbour,where a pedestal had to be bulit.
 The statue was erected in Paris in 1884 and re-erected two years later in America.
 It was officially presented in October 1886.

+#### Lesson 94 Future champions

+At swimming pool in Los Angeles, children are tought to hold their breath under water before they can walk.
+They begin learning when they are two months old age,  in time, they can pick up weights form the bottom of pool.
+The game they enjoy most is the tricycle race, which takes place seven feet under water, Some children pedal their tricycles, while others push or pull them, and a few get across with out comping up for air.